theochem/horton/doc/user_part.rst

 ============

 Horton supports several real-space atoms-in-molecules (AIM) schemes.
 A wavefunction or an electronic density on a grid can be loaded from several file formats.
+An overview of all supported file formats can be found here:
-With such input, several AIM schemes can be used to derive AIM observables, e.g. atomic charge, atomic multipole expansion, etc.
+:ref:`ref_file_formats`.
+For a given wavefunction or cube file, several AIM :schemes can be used to derive AIM observables, e.g. atomic charge, atomic :multipole expansion, etc.

 Horton supports two different approaches to perform the partitioning: WPart (based on wavefunction files) and CPart (based on cube files).
-Several wavefunction and cube file formats are supported as documented in :ref:`ref_file_formats`.

 The WPart and CPart implementations build on the same algorithms but use different types of grids for numerical integration.
 An overview of both implementations is given by the following table:

 ======================== =========================== =========================== ============
 Feature                  WPart                       CPart                       References